Floorp-Projects/Floorp/js/src/jit-test/tests/wasm/simd/README-codegen.md

 code generation and register allocation work when presented with the easiest case?
 And if they don't work then, when will they work?

-For a reliable test, the inputs must be known to be in xmm0, xmm1, xmm2, etc (the function argument registers) and the result must be known to be desired in xmm0 (the function result).
+For a reliable test, the inputs must be known to be in the fixed parameter registers and the result must be known to be desired in the fixed function result register.

 Sometimes, to test optimal codegen, we need the inputs to be in reversed or permuted locations so as to avoid generating moves that